PurabhiPa11/CosmeticShop/README.md

+## **Overview**

-This repository contains A modern and stylish cosmetic shop website built using HTML and CSS.
-This project showcases a futuristic UI with smooth hover effects, animation, gradients, and responsive layout  designed to give a premium beauty brand feel.
+This repository contains a modern and stylish cosmetic shop website built using HTML and CSS.
+This project showcases a futuristic UI with smooth hover effects, animations, gradients, and a responsive layout designed to give a premium beauty brand feel.

-Features
+### **Features**
-Product display cards with images and descriptions Modern UI with neon theme styling
+- Product display cards with images and descriptions
+- Modern UI with neon-theme styling
-Hover animations + glassmorphism effect
+- Hover animations + glassmorphism effects
-Fully responsive layout using CSS grid
+- Fully responsive layout using CSS Grid
-Styled scrollbars and glowing animations
+- Styled scrollbars and glowing UI animations

-Technologies Used
+### **Technologies Used**
-HTML - Structure of the website
+- **HTML** – Structure of the website
-CSS	- Styling, responsiveness, animations.
+- **CSS** – Styling, responsiveness, and animations